frechfrechfrech/Income_Inequality/README.md

   2. Does median education rate impact income inequality?
   3. Does birth rate impact income inequality?

+## Goals for 3/13

+1. Procure all listed datapoints not already in the data folder
+2. Initial EDA to determine distribution of data and appropriate treatment
+3. Figure out how to use:
+    - education
+        - just median # of year at school?
+        - distribution across buckets (no high school diploma, some college, college degree, graduate degree)
+    - major ethnic groups
+        - should do proportions of each within community?
+        - is there a standard measure of diversity?

 ## Getting Started

 - Take a look at the Jupyter notebook for a detailed view of imports and settings.